 It is possible to find some average figures for North Carolina car accident settlements.
 However, since damages are generally based on facts and provable damages, those averages don’t tell you very much.
+If you want to learn more about the specifics make sure to get in touch with a car accident lawyer today.

 There Is No Such Thing as an “Average” Car Accident Settlement